 That’s a great question.
 In addition to the feedback that I have received from employers as a job developer, as well as Liz Ryan’s blog on this topic, here are five approaches to consider NOT using, when writing your LinkedIn Summary:

 Stay away from fluffy soft skills language including “I’m savvy, smart and strategic”.
 The same applies for the resume and cover letter.
 LinkedIn is viewed by many recruiters and potential contacts, who don’t have time to read your whole profile.
 You have less than 5 seconds to grab the readers’ attention.
 Make your profile strong.
-You can do this by building your professional brand in your summary (for more details, visit these articles on our blog.
+You can do this by building your professional brand in your summary.

 Don’t be a generalist.
 It is impossible to do everything well.
 I agree with Liz Ryan when she says that this is a “desperate message that doesn’t give anyone confidence.
 It’s up to you to decide what kinds of jobs you want and to brand yourself for those opportunities”.
 Be specific and detailed.
 Professionally brand your skills, experience and qualifications in a clear and concise way so that the reader understands your expertise and value quickly.
 Write about your career path – the one you are on and one you want to achieve.